 Macs don’t get viruses, right?
 Wrong, sadly.
-That’s one of the myths spread among users that we are about to debunk.
+That’s one of the myths spread among users that I am about to debunk.

 Lately, it’s becoming more and more common for Macs to be affected by malware, as the potential payoff is generally larger than on PCs, and very few Macs have installed protection in place.
 Don’t panic yet!
 It could be that a virus is not as malicious as you think.
 Also, you can be sure to know how you get rid of it quickly and efficiently by the time you finish this article.